 Using the NukeX compositing template

-We’ll do shot 2 first, as it is best for explaining the script’s essential concepts.
+We’ll do shot 2 first.
 Its foreground and background shots are in the tutorial’s /~Nuke template and tutorial/edge, core and lightwrap/02/ folder:

 Prepare the project